LernikAvetisyan/MataBank-Banking-Website/README.md

 ---

-## Team and Contributions
+## Project Context and Contributions

-This was a COMP 380 Software Engineering group project by:
+This was a COMP 380 Software Engineering course project.

-- Lernik Avetisyan
-- Gus Axelson
-- Lance Jimenez
-- Anthony Taylor

 Lernik Avetisyan was responsible for the main implementation, backend/frontend integration, authentication and session logic, transaction workflows, testing/fixes, project documentation, and final demo support.